 Here’s a list of my favorite IPython notebooks on machine learning and data science.
 You can always find a lot more on this webpage.
 Furthermore, there’s also the great notebookviewer platform that can render Github’bed notebooks as they would appear in your browser.
 All the following notebooks can be downloaded or cloned from the GitHub page to work on your own computer or you can view (but not edit) them with nbviewer.

-So, if you want to learn about predictions, modelling and large-scale data analysis, the following resources should give you a fantastic deep dive into these topics:
+So, if you want to learn about predictions, modeling and large-scale data analysis, the following resources should give you a fantastic deep dive into these topics:

 If you want to learn how to automatically extract information from Twitter streams, Facebook fanpages, Google+ posts, Github accounts and many more information sources, this is the best resource to start.
 It started out as the code repository for Matthew’s O’Reilly published book, but since the 2nd edition has become an active learning community.
 The code comes with a complete setup for a virtual machine (Vagrant based) which saves you a lot of configuring and version-checking Python packages.
 Highly recommended!